pytorch/botorch/docs/introduction.md

 ### Improved Developer Efficiency

-BoTorch provides a modular and easily extensible interface for composing Bayesian optimization primitives, including probabilistic models, acquisition functions, and optimizers.
+BoTorch provides a modular and easily extensible interface for composing Bayesian Optimization primitives, including probabilistic models, acquisition functions, and optimizers.

-It significantly improves developer efficiency by utilizing quasi-Monte-Carlo acquisition functions (by ways of the "re-parameterization trick" [^AutoEncVarBayes], [^ReparamAcq]), which makes it straightforward to implement new ideas without having to impose restrictive assumptions about the underlying model.
+It significantly improves developer efficiency by utilizing quasi-Monte-Carlo acquisition functions (by way of the "re-parameterization trick" [^AutoEncVarBayes], [^ReparamAcq]), which makes it straightforward to implement new ideas without having to impose restrictive assumptions about the underlying model.
 Specifically, it avoids pen and paper math to derive analytic expressions